Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-V8r96lmiV9k.md

 ### Transcript

-> um what about the story will more of it come yeah there's a whole story and it will not come incrementally it will come in one go at some point
+> what about the story will more of it come yeah there's a whole story and it will not come incrementally it will come in one go at some point